-Rather than trying to guess exactly which hardware synth was used for each track, I’ll instead keep things simple and use the software plugins Arturia Prophet-V and TAL U-NO-LX.
-The former is a software emulation of the legendary Sequentials Circuits Prophet 5, which is the main synth in the opening theme, and the latter is an emulation of the Roland Juno series of synths, which are known for their chorused 80s sound.
-Other synths the duo like to use include the Sequential Circuits Pro One, Korg Mono/Poly, Roland SH-2 and Moog Minimoog.
+Rather than trying to guess exactly which hardware synthesizers was used for each track, I’ll instead keep things simple and use the software plugins Arturia Prophet-V and TAL U-NO-LX.
+The former is a software emulation of the legendary Sequentials Circuits Prophet 5, which is the main synth in the opening theme, and the latter is an emulation of the Roland Juno series, which are known for their chorused 80s sound.
+Other instruments the duo like to use include the Sequential Circuits Pro One, Korg Mono/Poly, Roland SH-2 and Moog Minimoog.

 As with most good soundtrack music, the fundamental thing that makes this piece work is the arrangement of musical ideas; a good arrangement with bad sounds will always sound better than a bad arrangement with incredible sounds.
-Eight Fifteen is relatively sparse and each track serves a specific purpose, there is no superfluous layering and each part complements the others through the way they sit in different registers.
+As with a lot of the Stranger Things music, Eight Fifteen is relatively sparse and each track serves a specific purpose, there is no superfluous layering and each part complements the others through the way they sit in different registers.
 This has a dual benefit of making songs like this easy to mix as there are no conflicting parts that require heavy EQ and mix work to sit together within the frequency spectrum.